25th May 2021

 Flat out with work?

 It’s a social tick, I think.
 Or maybe it’s the other person (it’s never a friend but more likely work acquaintance) dying to assert their busyness or communicating how in-demand they are.
 “I’m up the walls.
-I’m so stressssssssssssed” is a pretty standard refrain at work events.
-And in the past, I’ve been sucked down this hole until by the end of a casual exchange, we’re both hyperventilating about our own personal perceived stresses.
+I’m so stressed” is a pretty standard refrain at work events.
+And in the past, I’ve been sucked down this hole until, by the end of a casual exchange, we’re both hyperventilating about our own personal perceived stress.
 So I’ve changed tack.
-Now if someone asks me if I’m flat out, I just say “nah, its great!” regardless of whatever deadline is looming or how much life admin I’ve been neglecting.
+Now if someone asks me if I’m flat out, I just say “Nah, it’s great!” regardless of whatever deadline is looming or how much life admin I’ve been neglecting.